 The level-2, modified level-2, and level-3 architectures shown in Figures 4, 5, and 6 respectively provide a demonstrable walkthrough of the components within the system and how it will operate.
 Each level feeds into the next level of the architecture to retain consistency throughout the design process and validate the design at the next level while exposing any obvious flaws.
 By jumping from the level-2 to the level-3 architecture, any missing subsystems and/or relationships reveal themselves.
 The architect must critically think about the critical aspects of the system and envision how the system will work as a whole and how the individual subsystems will work independently.
 The whole point of a system is to add value to a whole that the individual subsystems cannot achieve as well.
 The architect drives the process for fine-tuning how the system comes together to generate its new or improved utilities.

 After generating an architecture, the architecture needs to be assessed by a created model to prove its effectiveness relative to similar ideas and systems.
 Before advancing to manufacturing, how will the architect know if the system created is valuable or practical?
 By combining trade studies with assessment methods, the architect gets a relative idea if the system is worth advancing to further design and manufacturing.
 During assessment, it may be determined the system is physically not capable of its intended function at which point the idea should be revised or scrapped altogether.
 An assessment model adds another level of validation to the process to ensure the created system in theory can add value to its objectives.
 In the proposed system, the assessment model defines the most valuable ‘ilities of the system and finds ways to quantify them and their relative error.
-By doing this for not only the proposed system but for similar system ideas, the model is validated for future realization.Your manuscript cannot be published by AIAA if:
+By doing this for not only the proposed system but for similar system ideas, the model is validated for future realization.